NCAR/lrose-core/docs/runtime/env_vars.md

 Default: 30000

 Action: This is the timeout, in milli-secs, used in communications between clients and servers.
 The default value of 30 secs (30000 msecs) was chosen so that programs would not block too long and fail to register with procmap, thereby causing them to be restarted.
-You may need to inccrease the value over slow lines.
+You may need to increase the value over slow lines.
 If you increase the value, you may be wise to run without the restart layer.

 Library: dsserver